mrowegawd/dotfiles/README.md

 # [[[ MOVING TO LUA CONFIG!!!]]]

-My Lovely :heart: Debian configs
+My Lovely :heart: Debian configs,

 > Some codes is not my original..they all belongs to credits people.
 > I just make some configs/refactoring for my needs